 You could make the paste up days in advance and freeze it into an ice cube tray, then just add it to what ever you like.
 It makes a fantastic base to a soup, full of flavour with a bit of heat!

-The Alpo coconut drink that we use in this is 1 syn/100ml – and you can use 600ml of it for your HEA.
+The Alpro coconut drink that we use in this is 1 syn/100ml – and you can use 400ml of it for your HEA.

-So with that in mind you can either Syn it at 2 syns a portion or a 1/3 of your HEA allowance.
+So with that in mind you can either Syn it at 2 syns a portion or a 1/2 of one of your HEA allowances.